 Skip to content

-This may also be best learned during a project (on a project-by-project basis)
+A ticket (or card) organizes and tracks our work.
+Creating tickets may also be best learned during a project (on a project-by-project basis).

 Epic

-Description: An epic often starts as the big picture and then the user stories fill in the details.
-But it is also possible that a group of user stories (as they are prioritized) coalesce into an epic.
+An epic often starts as the big picture and then the user stories fill in the details.
+A single epic can contain two or more tickets.

 • Product Owners